Crystalheart0828/karending-marketing-analytics.github.io/README.md

 <img src="asset/banner_make_marketing_smarter_with_data.png" alt="Banner" width="100%" height="auto"/>

-## Hi, I'm Karen, a Marketing/Growth Data Analyst, also a Content Strategist.
+## Hi, I'm Karen, a Marketing/Growth Data Analyst,and Content Strategist.
 I'm on a thrilling journey where I get to blend my passion for numbers and storytelling into the exciting world of business.
 </br>
 </br>